forestgrape/coronavirus/index.md

 > *Tropism*: The word comes from Greek 'tropos' which means turning.
 For the movement of an organism, tropism describes the change of direction upon a stimulus.
 This is generalized to describe how organisms behave under different stimuli or circumstances.
 Tropism in the case of viruses describes how viruses react to different circumstances.

-> In literature, the term tropism of viruses is sometimes used more narrowly: which cells and tissues are suspectible to infection.
+> In literature, the term tropism of viruses is sometimes used more narrowly: which cells and tissues are suspectible to infection or in which an infection is observed.
+Here, for observed infections the term habitat is used.

 Questions relevant for the tropism of coronaviruses:
 * To which receptors under which conditions the virions attach?